eClass and Canvas Support

 Note: Once any student has taken a quiz, you cannot unpublish it.

-You can also get to the Build page by clicking the vertical ellipsis icon (⋮) next to a quiz and selecting 'Build' from the menu there:
+You can also get to the Build page by clicking the vertical ellipsis icon (⋮) next to a quiz and selecting 'Build' from the menu there which can be a convenient shortcut:

 accessing the build page from the quizzes screen